 According to The National Institute of Dental and Craniofacial Research, 42% of children age 2-5 experience cavities in their primary teeth.
-This shows that you aren’t alone if your child has cavities.
-However, we want to decrease this statistic!
+So how do we prevent cavities in kids?

 Dental habits are something that kids often learn from their parents based on how well they see their parents take care of their own teeth, and how strongly they encourage their children to do the same.
 So remember how you take care of your teeth will influence how your children take care of their teeth.

 Here are our top 10 tips for preventing cavities and tooth decay in kids.
-These tips will ensure your little one has great dental health and a foundation for lifelong dental hygiene.
+These tips will ensure your little one has great dental health and a foundation for lifelong good oral health.
+Remember: primary teeth are important!
+Don’t wait for your child’s permanent teeth to come in before you start worrying about tooth decay!

 Sugary snacks are the main culprit when it comes to cavities.
 You may already be avoiding candy and cookies.
 However, many unlikely foods contain excessive amounts of sugars!